A few scanning tips

 Disclaimer: Image Size is the actual size of binary image, in pixels.
 Data Size is the uncompressed data bytes for the image pixels when the file is opened into computer memory.
 These parts are known and simple, but there are also other factors.

-Note that uncompressed 24-bit RGB data is always three bytes per pixel, regardless of image size.
-Color data in JPG files is 24-bit RGB.
-For example, an uncompressed 24 megapixel 6000x4000 pixel image is 6000x4000 x 3 = 72 million bytes, also 24 x 3, every time.
-That is its actual size in computer memory bytes when the file is opened.
-Fill in your own numbers, but converting to MB units is bytes divided by 1048576 (or just divide by 1024 twice) which converts units to 68.66 megabytes.
+Note that common uncompressed RGB data is always three bytes per pixel, regardless of image size.
+This is might be called either 24-bit color or 8-bit color data.
+Color data in JPG files is 24-bit RGB, and is true of 24-bit TIF and PNG-24 too.
+It is 3 RGB channels each of 8 bit data that makes up 24-bit color.
+It's size is 3 bytes per pixel.
+For example, an uncompressed 24 megapixel 6000x4000 pixel image is 6000x4000 x 3 = 72 million bytes, every time.
+Data compression makes that smaller, and JPG is compressed much smaller.
+But 3 bytes per pixel is its actual size uncompressed in computer memory bytes when the file is opened.
+Fill in your own numbers, but converting to MB units is bytes divided by 1048576 (or just divide by 1024 twice) which converts units from 72 million to 68.66 megabytes.
 The JPG files will vary in size, because JPG compression degree varies with scene detail level, and with the proper JPG Quality factor specified when writing the JPG.
+It is mathematically possible (but not at all likely) for 24 bit RGB color to have 2563 = 16.777 million possible colors.
+But a few hundred K colors are very possible (depends on the colors in the scene of course, but a forest might be all green or the sea all blue).

 Speaking of scene size variations, if you have several dozen JPG images from widely assorted random scenes, in one folder (but specifically, all written from one source at the same image size with same JPG settings), and then sorted by size, the largest and smallest file might often vary by 2:1 file size (possibly much more for extremes).
 Smooth areas of featureless detail (cloudless sky, smooth walls, etc) compress significantly smaller than a scene full of highly detailed areas (like many trees or many tree leaves for example).
 If a JPG in this 24 megapixel example is say 12.7 MB size, then (ignoring small Exif) it is 12.7 MB / 68.66 MB = 18.5% size of uncompressed, which is 1/0.185 = 5.4 : 1 size reduction.
 That would be a high quality JPG.
 But JPG file size does also vary with the degree of scene detail, so file size is not a hard answer of quality.
 See a sample of this JPG size variation.
 See more detail about pixels.